NOTE: This is my first article put together from AI compilations, which I’m notating, and will always notate when doing so in the future.

 My Testimony:

-In my quest in 1974 to find out the source of love which could enable me to love others, the true religion that works, I found it when I read Paul and Silas’ account of worshiping God in song while in chains in prison after being stripped and severely beaten for simply preaching the gospel.
+I found what I was looking for when I read Paul and Silas’ account of worshiping God in song while in chains in prison after being stripped and severely beaten for simply preaching the gospel.
 Acts 16:

 22 The crowd joined in the attack against Paul and Silas, and the magistrates ordered them to be stripped and beaten with rods.
 23 After they had been severely flogged, they were thrown into prison, and the jailer was commanded to guard them carefully.
 24 When he received these orders, he put them in the inner cell and fastened their feet in the stocks.